|The Frankfurt-Tipp rating:|

-First of all Sascha is completely annoyed by the situation.
-But soon he makes friends with the lovable and somewhat talkative Mrs. Ella and when he finds out that she has been persuaded by the doctor to a very dangerous eye surgery for her, the former medical student makes a drastic decision: he kidnaps Mrs. Ella from the clinic and hides her in the apartment, which he shares with his best friend Klaus (August Diehl).
-In the presence of the two young men, the 87-year-old woman is blossoming.
-When she tells her friends about her only true love, which she lost sight of after the Second World War, Sascha and Klaus decide to undertake a journey into her past with Mrs. Ella - a journey that will decisively change her future…
+At first, Sascha is completely annoyed by the situation.
+But he soon befriends the lovely and somewhat talkative Mrs. Ella and when he finds out that she has let the doctor talk her into a very dangerous eye operation for her, the former medical student makes a drastic decision: he kidnaps Mrs. Ella from the clinic and hides her in the apartment he shares with his best friend Klaus (August Diehl).
+In the presence of the two young men, the 87-year-old woman really blossoms.
+When she tells the friends about her one true great love, whom she lost sight of after the Second World War, Sascha and Klaus decide to take a journey into her past with Frau Ella - a journey through which their future will be decisively changed.

-The film lives on the unequal pair Schweighöfer/Kubitschek, on the meeting of young hotheads and old wisdom as well as on the different charm and wit of two generations.
-It is a very effective symbiosis in which each actor can benefit from the strengths of the other.
-Although at first glance Matthias Schweighöfer delivers only a slightly modified version of the characters of his last comedies, his performance in interaction with Ruth Maria Kubitschek seems somehow very refreshing and absolutely fitting and not, as might be feared at the beginning, a bit worn out in the meantime.
-But Ruth Maria Kubitschek, too, performs at her best in the interplay with her younger co-stars and can fully convince in the more humorous as well as in the rather quiet, dramatic scenes.
+The film thrives on the unequal pairing of Schweighöfer/Kubitschek, on the clash of youthful hotheadedness and old-age wisdom, and on the divergent charm and wit of two generations.
+It is a very effective symbiosis in which each actor can profit from the strengths of the other.
+Although at first glance Matthias Schweighöfer only delivers a slightly altered version of the characters from his last comedies, his performance in the interplay with Ruth Maria Kubitschek somehow seems very refreshing and absolutely fitting and not, as might have been feared at the beginning, a little worn out by now.
+But Ruth Maria Kubitschek is also at her best in the interplay with her younger co-stars and can fully convince both in the more humorous, as well as in the rather quiet, dramatic scenes.

-August Diehl also deserves great praise for his charming and often really adorable performance as a somewhat eccentric buddy of Sascha and a notorious permanent single.
-The persuasive trio plays itself sovereign through a solid script, which could have taken a bit more bite and surprises here and there, but which overall is enough to offer the audience nice, entertaining entertainment across generations.
-Markus Goller has staged a well-done mixture of straightforward humor and quieter tones, which isn't very profound, but very likeable.
-Those who like cinema comedies that don't rely on the big laughs but rather on reserved humour and make use of some sentimentalities here and there should definitely go on the entertaining road trip to France with "Frau Ella" and her companions.
+Great praise also deserves August Diehl, who as a somewhat cranky buddy of Sascha and notorious permanent single delivers a very charming and often really endearing funny performance.
+The convincing trio plays their way confidently through a solid script that could have used a little more bite and surprises here and there, but overall is sufficient to provide viewers across generations with nice, entertaining entertainment.
+Markus Goller has staged a successful mixture of straight humor and softer tones, which is not particularly profound, but very likeable.
+If you like cinema comedies that don't go for the big laughs, but rather for restrained wit and also make use of some sentimentalities here and there, you should definitely join Ms. Ella and her companions on the entertaining road trip to France.
 Worth seeing

 An article by Frankfurt-Tipp